JohnOuzounis/Camunda-Modeler-In-ReactJS/README.md

 - Load existing BPMN diagrams (both BPMN and JSON formats supported)
 - Save BPMN diagrams as JSON files
 - Visualize and edit BPMN diagrams using the Camunda Modeler
-- Display errors when loading or saving diagrams

 ## Installation